ssssssyy0112/climate_prediction/README.md

 ### ElasticSearch
-If you only need a single-node es in your local, try to use the command below.
+If you only need a single-node elasticsearch locally, try to use the command below.
 ```Shell
 cd ~
 wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-8.11.1-linux-x86_64.tar.gz